robotlabvn/buildOpenCVTX2/README.md

 # buildOpenCVTX2
-Build and install OpenCV for the NVIDIA Jetson TX2
+Build and install OpenCV for the NVIDIA Jetson TX2 (take ablout ~1.5 hours)

 These scripts build OpenCV version 3.4 for the NVIDIA Jetson TX2 Development Kit.
 Please see Releases/Tags for earlier versions.